86 articles · 8 breeds · tools · topics

 2. Standard Market Liquidity

 Berkshire only sells to specialty buyers.
-If your one restaurant contract dries up, you have no fallback buyer at premium prices — you're stuck selling Berkshire at commodity rates, which loses money.
+If your one restaurant contract dries up, you have no fallback buyer at premium prices.
+You are then stuck selling Berkshire at commodity rates, which loses money.

 3. Heat Tolerance

 Duroc handles Philippine tropical conditions better than Berkshire.
-Duroc's darker, thicker skin and American Southern origins make it the most heat-tolerant of the commercial breeds.
-Berkshire is moderately heat-tolerant — better than Large White but not as good as Duroc.
+Duroc's thicker skin and American Southern origins make it the most heat-tolerant of the commercial breeds.
+Berkshire is moderately heat-tolerant, better than Large White but not as good as Duroc.

 For backyard operations without active cooling, Duroc loses 15-20% less feed intake to heat stress than Berkshire during the hottest months.